loader image

 Everybody remembers the James Bond movie The Man with the Golden Gun.
 At the end James escapes with his Bond-girl on a Chinese Junk, the “June Hong Chian Lee”.

-More recently (October 2000) she featured in the ZDF documentary Das Weisse Gold.
+In October 2000 she featured in the ZDF documentary Das Weisse Gold.
 The director used the Junk to show what life must have been like, hundreds of years ago when Junks were the main mode of transportation in South East Asia.

 To all you movie makers out there, if you need a truly unique vessel to feature in your movie feel free to contact us.